Crown-Commercial-Service/crown-marketplace/README.md

 * All the specs are run as part of the default Rake task, but the standard RSpec-provided Rake tasks also exist for running sub-groups of the specs.

+#### Code coverage

+Code coverage is measured by [simplecov](https://github.com/colszowka/simplecov)

+After running the Rspec tests, open [coverage/index.html](coverage/index.html) in a browser to see the code coverage percentage.

 ### Continuous integration & deployment

 * Continuous integration and deployment is implemented on the new AWS-based CCS